There are now 2 possible online modes for units:

 - 12 points

-- Students are able to (1) demonstrate the capacity to develop a coherent architectural project brief; (2) respond effectively to the requirements set out in the project brief; (3) develop a sound theoretical basis and a high conceptual and design quality, with an appropriate level of technical resolution, depending on the nature of the project; and (4) clearly and effectively communicate design ideas.
+Students are able to (1) demonstrate the capacity to develop a coherent architectural project brief; (2) respond effectively to the requirements set out in the project brief; (3) develop a sound theoretical basis and a high conceptual and design quality; (4) demonstrate technical resolution consistent with the nature of the project; and (5) clearly and effectively communicate design ideas..

 - Unit Coordinator(s)